 Placements in the Right Column tend to be seen as less intrusive.
 They live in the “traditional ad space” where users might be accustomed to seeing ads in other website experiences.
 Of course, this placement also tends to be the least likely to drive engagement from your audience, which is why these are often at the lower cost of all placements.

 Why is this important?
-If you are looking through your own ad results and you see a specific unit that has a very high frequency, the very first thing to check should be the placement breakdown.
+If you are looking through your own ad results and you see a specific unit that has a very high frequency, the very first thing to check should be the placement Breakdown is a way to get insights into your ad performance related to time, delivery, action, or dynamic creative element..
 You can do this by clicking “Breakdown: By Delivery,” then selecting “Placement” to see the breakout of results:

 Once you’ve selected the breakdown, it should display something like this: